Russian River Brewing’s Pliny the Younger release postponed due to omicron surge

 Co-owner Natalie Cilurzo made the announcement in the aftermath of Dr. Sundari R. Mase, the county health officer, on Monday issuing a 30-day ban on public gatherings that would end on Feb.
 11, unless it is extended, rescinded, superseded, or amended at the county or state level.

-“We feel that gives Sonoma County as well us enough time to get through the surge in COVID cases and get our staff back to work and healthy,” Cilurzo said.
+“We feel that gives Sonoma County, as well as us, enough time to get through the surge in COVID cases and get our staff back to work and healthy,” said Cilurzo.

+Her husband, Vinnie, is the brewmaster of the business founded in 1997 that has since become one of the country’s most beloved breweries.

+Beyond the public health concerns for the community, Cilurzo noted Russian River itself has been dealing with ramifications from the outbreak, as it has had 20 of its 160 employees test positive for the coronavirus since the week before Christmas.

 Bill Swindell